dgaydukov/cert-aws/sa/files/sa.md

 ```
 Now you can access them using GA IP address, by using it you would be routed to the closest region.
 Now you can also terminate instance in closest region, and by doing this GA IP would be routed to second region.
 Healthchecks are already built into endpoints, so you don't need to explicitly define them.
+GA BYOIP (Bring your own IP):
+* just like for ec2, you can bring your IP address to GA.
+Yet you can't use IP range from one aws service in another.
+So if you want to use your range for both ec2 & GA, you have to add 2 different ranges to these 2 services
+* range size & clean history rules are same as for EC2 BYOIP
+* aws recommends bring 2 ranges, so you can assign 2 IP from 2 different ranges.
+If you just assign 1 IP, GA would assign second from it's pool
+* first provision `globalaccelerator provision-byoip-cidr`, then advertise `globalaccelerator advertise-byoip-cidr`
+Traffic flow management:
+* traffic dial - limit percentage of traffic to particular endpoint group.
+You limit only traffic already redirected by GA, not total listener traffic (if you set dial for 50, then in case GA sends 100 requests, only 50 would pass, other 50 would go to other endpoints)
+* weight (1-255) - proportion of traffic GA directs to endpoint.
+GA calculates weight for all endpoints, and based on this direct traffic for all endpoints.
+By default each endpoint weight is 128, so equal % of traffic directed to each endpoint

 ###### FSx
-FSx - file system for windows and lustre.
+File system for windows and lustre.
 File system is accessible from inside aws.
 If you want to access it from on-premises you have to use DX/VPN.
 Lustre - distributed file system for cluster computing (portmanteau word derived from Linux and cluster).
 Generally FSx is cheaper than EFS (cause EFS provides 100% durability with multi-AZ deployment).
 FSx Lustre on average more faster then EFS
 FSx for Windows - fully managed, highly reliable, and scalable file storage using SMB protocol.
 File Share - specific folder inside file system.